-It is recommended that all Scouts and Adult submit any new or last-minute registrations to their council a minimum 2 weeks prior to the Pre-camp Meeting to ensure that they are properly registered.
-Any Scout who is not registered will be able to participate in the summer camp Program.
-Any Adult not registered or current with Youth Protection Training, will not be allowed on property.
+It is recommended that all Scouts and Adults submit any new or last-minute registrations to their council a minimum of two weeks prior to the pre-camp meeting to ensure that they are properly registered.
+Any Scout, who is not registered, will not be able to participate in the summer camp program.
+Any adult, not registered or current with Youth Protection Training, will not be allowed on property.